Child Care Commission

 2. Incorporate recommendations that fall within City and State guidelines.

-5. Receive public comments and hold meetings, on issues arising from implementation and enforcement of licensing criteria.
+4. Receive public comments and hold meetings on issues arising from implementation and enforcement of licensing criteria.

-6. Distribute educational and items of public interest regarding Childcare via the City website.
+5. Distribute educational materials and items of public interest regarding childcare via the City website.

 Resources - Education Classes